-- If the person failed to cooperate with IM, delay the action to remove the grant reduction until the client has cooperated with you. - If the person failed to cooperate with CSRU, delay removing the grant reduction until CSRU notifies you that the person has cooperated. - 1.
-On March 31, the parent (or nonparental specified relative) who failed to cooperate with CSRU, expresses willingness to cooperate.
-On April 20, CSRU notifies the IM worker that the client cooperated on April 15.
+- If the person failed to cooperate with IM, delay the action to remove the grant reduction until the client has cooperated with you. - If the person failed to cooperate with CSS, delay removing the grant reduction until CSS notifies you that the person has cooperated. - On March 31, the parent (or nonparental specified relative) who failed to cooperate with CSS, expresses willingness to cooperate.
+On April 20, CSS notifies the IM worker that the client cooperated on April 15.
 The worker removes the grant reduction effective April 1. - 2.
-On April I, the previously noncooperating parent (or nonparental specified relative) expresses willingness to cooperate with CSRU.
-On April 20, CSRU notifies the IM worker that the client cooperated on April 17.
-The worker removes the grant reduction effective May I. - 3.
-Same as Example 2, except that the client cooperates on May 3 and CSRU notifies the IM worker on May 5.
-The worker still removes the grant reduction effective May 1. - 4.
-On June 5, the IM worker initiates grant reduction effective July 1, based on notification from CSRU.
-On June 20, the client calls the IM worker and expresses willingness to cooperate.
-The IM worker instructs the client to contact CSRU for further instructions.
-On June 26, CSRU notifies the IM worker that the client cooperated on June 25.
-The IM worker removes the grant reduction effective July 1. - 5.
-On June 23, CSRU notifies the IM worker that the FIP parent failed to cooperate.
-Since the required timely notice cannot be met for July I, the worker delays the grant reduction until August I.
+On April 1, the previously noncooperating parent (or nonparental specified relative) expresses willingness to cooperate with CSS.
+On April 20, CSS notifies the IM worker that the client cooperated on April 17.
+The worker removes the grant reduction effective May 1. - 3.
+Same as Example 2, except that the client cooperates on May 3 and CSS notifies the IM worker on May 5.
+The worker still removes the grant reduction effective May 1.